-A farmer purchased a tractor, harvester, and combine in 2008.
+A farmer purchased a used tractor, used harvester, and used combine in 2009.
 All belong in the 7-year property class.
 The farmer may not recover the tractor over 7 years with rapid recovery (150% DB) and the other items over 7 or 10 years with SL.
 However, a taxpayer may choose a different recovery option for property in the same MACRS class acquired in a subsequent year.
-For example, a farmer could have chosen SL 10-year recovery for equipment purchased in 2006 (7-year property) and 150% DB for 7 years for equipment purchased in 2007 and could now select SL 7-year recovery for all machinery purchased in 2008.
+For example, a farmer could have chosen SL 7-year recovery for equipment purchased in 2007 and 150% DB for 7 years for equipment purchased in 2008 and could now select SL 10-year recovery for all machinery purchased in 2009.